apache/causeway-site/content/reference/services/email-notification-service.md

 If using the default implementation of the `EmailService` then there is nothing to do because it is automatically registered (it is annotated with `@DomainService`).

 If you have written an alternative implementation, then register your implementation in `isis.properties` under the "isis.services" key.

+## Related Services

+The default implementation of the email service depends upon the `EmailService`, see [here](./email-service.html).